CoLDorg/coldorg.github.io/_pages/about.md

 - Support students who have ideas for STEM based startups with human resources.

 - Provide help related to college academics to students by providing learning resources and guidance.
+## Role of Club in the College
+Apart from being a student club, **Co.L.D.** has been given the responsibility of handling all the technical work related to events organized by the college as a whole.
+As such, **Co.L.D.** collaborates with other technical (especially LooP – The Development Club of the college) and cultural clubs in School of Engineering to organize inter-college or intra-college events.

 ## Services we offer
 The club offers various services.
 This helps our members to get professional experience while also helping us to generate funds which are used for the activities of the club.